-I love food, and some of my overseas meals rank among the most memorable in my life.
+I love food, and some of my overseas meals qualify as the most memorable in my life.

 What a quandary: My eyes and heart are adventurous.
 I long to see, hear, touch, smell and yes, taste the unfamiliar, and the unknown.

 Unfortunately for my stomach, it doesn’t always get to decide what to eat.
 (Sorry, stomach.)
 Thus eating often becomes its own adventure.

 Some days that adventure takes enjoyable turns; other days, comical ones.

 So after contemplating where to “tuck in” to my culinary travels, I thought I’d start with my walks on the wilder side.

 Here are the first three of the weirdest things I’ve eaten while overseas.